silky/voronoi-mail/README.md

 	otherwise they will be coloured the same (though other emails may clash in the colouring.)

  * The Gmail API appears to only want to ever return 20 new emails.

+FAQs
+--

+ * What does it do?

+  It displays your unread emails as a Voronoi diagram; you may click on segments of the diagram to open particular emails.
+Upon receiving a new email, the diagram will be re-drawn.